Best Areas For Hiking From Barcelona

 When I was young I belonged to a Boys and Girls Scouts club, and we hiked and trekked all over our region.
 I treasure wonderful memories from those excursions!
-And while in our company we can only offer easy hikes of very low difficulty and close to the top tourist destinations, there are companies that specialize in mountain hikes and have specially trained guides that offer the level of security, skills and expertise that I’d require for my own family if I was traveling abroad.
+Unfortunately, legally our company can only offer easy countryside walks of very low difficulty and close to the top tourist destinations.

 AND BONUS!
 Did you know that the St. James Path also has a Catalan branch?

 In the Middle Ages, the Camino de Santiago started where ever you lived as soon as you made the decision to pilgrim to Santiago de Compostela.
 So while now the Northern paths of the Saint James trail are the most famous ones, they weren’t really the only ones.
 Pilgrims arriving from the Mediterranean and the North of Africa would arrive to Catalonia by ship, then start cross Spain stopping at any relevant cathedral or monastery on their way.

 The paths they used have now been recovered and signposted, and while you won’t find as many hostels and services as you’ll find in the North of Spain, they are a wonderful way of going off the beaten path and explore the profound Catalonia – worth it even if you choose to just do a small section of it.